Strawberry-Basil Chicken Salad with Fried Goat Cheese Balls is a fresh and flavor-packed summer recipe. Crunchy, creamy, sweet, and savory!

 I made you double-coated fried goat cheese balls and my first reaction after they emerged crisp and golden brown just 30 seconds after being submerged into hot oil was, LOOK WHAT I HAVE CREATED!
 I HAVE MADE FRIED GOAT CHEESE BALLS! a la Tom Hanks in Castaway when he finally got his bonfire going.

 Minus the whole harrowing ordeal.
-I mean has anyone looked at a packaged volleyball the same way again?
+Has anyone looked at a packaged volleyball the same way again?

 Watch How To Make It!